2017/18 Languages Challenge

 Following last year's feedback and suggestions we have :

 - Created a ‘make-your-own’ task.
-Following the enormous feedback from students who wanted to think outside of the box, we now give teams the opportunity to design a task themselves!
+Following feedback from students who wanted to think outside of the box, we now give teams the opportunity to design a task themselves!

 - Put a bigger emphasis on creativity.
 It is important that teams use their own initiative and be as creative as possible, it makes the task much more enjoyable for teams and judges.